Frequently Asked Questions (FAQ's)

 The face is too dark in the image.
 What can I do?

-You can try changing the lighting in the room.
-Or you can go into the Camera Mouse Settings window and then click on the Camera Settings button.
-Look in the camera settings window provided by the camera manufacturer to see if there is a way to adjust the brightness of the image.
-Or maybe you can turn on Automatic RightLight or its equivalent for your webcam (see next question).
+Or you can go into the Camera Mouse Settings window and then click on the Camera pull-down menu and select Camera Serttings.
+Look in the camera settings window provided by the camera manufacturer to see if there is a way to adjust the brightness of the image or to make the brightness control automatic.

 When I start Camera Mouse, the program window opens but does not display the camera's view.
 A dialog box with the following information appears: "Application has generated an exception that could not be handled."
 What should I do?